AstraFinance/app-guide/budgeting/pocketguard.md

 * Get an automatic glimpse at how your spending is tracking month over month.
 * Add in your credit card, bank, loan, investment, cash, and property balances to get a true picture of your current and projected net worth.
 The app syncs with 18,000 banking institutions, so it's fairly comprehensive.
 * Use the "Find Savings" function to lower your bills, start investing, get insight on your credit score, refinance high-interest debt, and more.

+#### Interested in the Premium version?

+For a $3.99 monthly subscription (or $34.99 annually), PocketGuard Plus lets you track your money with even finer detail:

+* Track the cash you spend or receive
+* Plan for bills you pay in cash
+* Know how much cash is in your pocket

 ## What it lacks: